 The Specification Framework document may be modified by a Taskgroup vote that achieves 75% approval (i.e. affirmative votes from 75% of the 802.11 voting members present during the voting that vote either YES or NO.)

-After Taskgroup approval (75% approval vote) of the Specification Framework document, Usage Models document, Functional Requirements document and Channel model document, Ad Hoc Sub groups will be created, organized by Functional Block(s), as outlined in the Specification Framework.
+Draft Text Ad Hoc Sub groups will be created, organized by Functional Block(s), as outlined in the Specification Framework.
 (Note: One ad hoc group may take on multiple Functional blocks).
 These Ad Hoc groups will create detailed specifications per Functional Block which are then brought to the Taskgroup for a vote to determine if they are to be included in the draft specification.
 The number of Ad Hoc groups and functional grouping per Ad Hoc group is subject to 50% (Simple Majority) Taskgroup approval.
 There shall not be more than 4 Ad Hoc groups.
 No more than 2 Ad Hoc groups shall meet simultaneously.

 Subject to Taskgroup approval, the Taskgroup Chair shall assign at least one Chair and may assign up to 3 Chairs per Ad Hoc group (2 or more Chairs with the same Affiliation is not allowed per Ad Hoc group, Chairs are considered equals who rule by consensus among chairs).
 Primary responsibility of the Ad Hoc Chair(s) is to ensure progression of work in the Ad Hoc group.